Receive Updates from The CPR Hub

 Learn about new tools, insights and events to help you consider how CPR can help your company, clients or members.

-This guide provides a framework for business associations to align advocacy, lobbying, and member engagement with science-based climate targets.
-It outlines governance reforms, transparency expectations, and escalation strategies to ensure trade associations accelerate — rather than delay — decarbonization.
-The guide addresses how collective business influence shapes policy, market signals, and system-level climate outcomes.
+This guide provides a framework for business associations to align advocacy, lobbying, and member engagement with science-based climate targets, as a critical lever in unlocking innovation and reducing the physical and transition risks associated with emissions.
+Knowing that many businesses choose to influence supportive policy through associations, the guide outlines governance reforms, transparency expectations, and escalation strategies to help trade associations accelerate — rather than delay — decarbonization for their members.

 This case examines the challenges multinationals face in pursuing B Corp certification, using Danone as an example.
 It highlights aligning global operations, governance, and stakeholder engagement with rigorous social and environmental standards, and raises the broader question: What is responsible influence on public policy for companies that have committed to sustainability?